Attorney Steve® - NFT Copyright Law - Overview of Non-Fungible Tokens (NFT's)

 Smart Contracts and Resale Royalty Rights

-Smart contracts are an important part of ensuring that NFT creators are paid their due royalty fees on the intellectually property that they rightfully own.
+Smart contracts are an important part of ensuring that NFT creators are paid their due royalty fees on the intellectual property that they rightfully own.
 These smart contracts are coded to automatically execute agreements or parts of agreements.
 The smart contract can constitute the entire agreement or can serve as a complement to a traditional contract.
 A smart contract is coded to automatically perform a specific task upon the occurrence of a certain triggering event.
 These contracts can currently only perform basic tasks, such as transferring bitcoin from one wallet to another.

 Most NFTs are minted as ERC-721 tokens (aka the ERC721 standard).
 The way these tokens operate is that after the initial sale, the original artist sees no royalty on secondary sales.